laacz/advent-of-code/2024/readme.md

 Didn't bother searching for the best algorithm.
 Just brute forced it.
 Easy peasy.
 Might look at possible optimizations later.

 _Update_.
 Looked at possible optimizations later that day.
 Just abstracted stuff away, wrote some tests.
 Now I'm a bit more content with myself.
 Bruteforce still...

+## Day 5

+Easy.
+Just a bit of sorting.